Your Guide to Student Loan Forgiveness for Nurses

 Don’t qualify for debt relief because you’re not working at a nonprofit or an underserved location?
 Some programs only require a part-time commitment of 20 hours per week to repay your loans.
 If you can get a second job working an additional 20 hours per week for a couple of years, it may be worth the hassle.
 Weigh how much you’ll make working extra hours in your current position versus 20 hours per week through your state’s nursing loan repayment program to see which option makes more financial sense.

 Review the list of state debt forgiveness programs to see if you may qualify for a better debt repayment award in another location.
 Relocating for a couple of years may be well worth the sacrifice to wipe away your student loans.

-Look into doing the Public Service Loan Forgiveness (PSLF) program
+Look into the Public Service Loan Forgiveness program

-If you’re a nurse or considering pursuing a nursing degree, you have an excellent chance of getting debt relief for your student loans.
-There are plenty of programs out there that can help you with your state or federal student loans with just a few years of work commitment.
+If you’re a nurse or considering pursuing a nursing degree, you have an excellent chance of getting debt relief for your student loans as required federal payments resume.
+There are plenty of programs that can help you with your state or federal student loans with just a few years of work commitment.

 And consider this — the benefits of programs that offer student loan forgiveness for nurses are twofold: You’ll be helping out your finances and, quite often, you’ll also be helping a low-income, underserved area.
 By looking into your options, you can greatly reduce your student loan debt as you start out your career.

 To get financial tips and insights directly in your inbox, sign up for the Tally newsletter.

 †To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
 The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
 Annual fees range from $0 - $300.